PaddlePaddle/PaddleClas/docs/en/tutorials/getting_started_retrieval.md

 The Backbone here is MobileNetV1, if you want to use other backbone, you can rewrite the parameter `Arch.Backbone.name`, for example by adding `-o Arch.Backbone.name={other Backbone}` to the command.
 In addition, as the input dimension of the `Neck` section differs between models, replacing a Backbone may require rewriting the input size here in a similar way to replacing the Backbone's name.

-In the Training Loss section, [CELoss] is used here (... /... /... /ppcls/loss/celoss.py) and [TripletLossV2](... /... /... /ppcls/loss/triplet.py), with the following configuration files.
+In the Training Loss section, [CELoss](../../../ppcls/loss/celoss.py) and [TripletLossV2](../../../ppcls/loss/triplet.py) is used here  with the following configuration files.

 ```
 Loss: